 - Offer customers a “last chance” to enjoy your summer menu.
 Giving away a free appetizer or seasonal cocktail can be a great way to burn through excess inventory, and the “get it before it’s gone” messaging plays to the popular psychological principle known as FOMO (the Fear of Missing Out).

 - Hold a kid-friendly back-to-school night for families.
-Most parents will agree that transitioning back into a school routine can be rocky, so why not relieve some meal prep pressures with a family Labor Day promotion?
-The more filled seats, the better.
-Obviously, this one depends on the kind of restaurant you’re operating; toddlers aren’t a great fit for a rowdy pub, but mom and dad might enjoy a special “parents night out” to celebrate their kids heading back to class.
+Most parents will agree that transitioning back into a school routine (whether in-person or virtual) can be rocky, so why not relieve some meal prep pressures with a family Labor Day promotion?

 - Partner with a nearby business for an end-of-summer date night deal.
-Dinner and a movie is the quintessential date night itinerary, but it’s definitely not the only one.
 Take a look around your neighborhood – what types of businesses are in the area?
 Through the power of partnerships, you can offer all sorts of fun date nights to help couples make the most of the warm weather.
 From brunch and a couples massage, to lunch and an ax-throwing session, or dinner and a pottery class… the options for a romantic Labor Day restaurant special are endless!

 - Offer a coupon for a free fall menu item when you visit.
 Your POS analytics will tell the story of which menu items are your top performers, which could use a helping hand, and what times of day or days of the week are the slowest.
 With this sales strategy, you’ll capitalize on the science of free.
 As author Mac Slocum puts it, “Getting something for nothing activates a human response that’s different from a normal business transaction – it just feels better.”
 Our brains are hardwired to love free stuff, and the promise of free will put your restaurant top of mind when it’s time to head out for a meal.